-Failure to register a registrable charge within the prescribed statutory period will result in that security interest being void as against a liquidator, administrator, creditors in a liquidation or administration or secured creditors.
-However, as registration of a charge over receivables is a perfection requirement (and not a requirement for attachment of security) an unregistered charge will still be valid as against the chargor, provided the chargor is not in winding-up or administration.
-Similarly, registration under the Companies Act is not determinative as to priority such that, provided that both charges are registered within the statutory 21-day period after creation, a prior created charge will take priority over a subsequently created charge even where that later charge is registered first.
+Except as noted above with regard to the FCR, failure to register a registrable charge within the prescribed statutory period will (both pre and post 6 April 2013) result in that security interest being void as against a liquidator, administrator, creditors in a liquidation or administration or secured creditors.
+As such, and notwithstanding the potential application of the FCR and the operation of the new voluntary registration regime from 6 April 2013, mortgages and charges, whether clearly within the categories listed in the Companies Act or potentially financial collateral arrangements, are habitually registered at Companies House, and this practice is likely to continue post 6 April 2013.
+As registration of a charge is a perfection requirement (and not a requirement for attachment of security) an unregistered charge will still be valid as against the chargor, provided the chargor is not in winding-up or administration.
+Similarly, registration under the Companies Act is not determinative as to priority such that, provided that both charges are registered within the statutory 21-day period after creation, a prior created charge will take priority over a subsequently created charge even where that prior charge is registered second.